gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 The Group Manager separately sends a group rekeying message to each group member to be rekeyed.

 Each rekeying message MUST be secured with the pairwise secure communication channel between the Group Manager and the group member used during the joining process.
-In particular, each rekeying message can target the 'control_path' URI path defined in Section 4.1.2.1 of {{I-D.ietf-ace-key-groupcomm}}, if provided by the intended recipient upon joining the group (see {{ssec-join-req-sending}}).
+In particular, each rekeying message can target the 'control_path' URI path defined in Section 4.1.2.1 of {{I-D.ietf-ace-key-groupcomm}} (OPT9), if provided by the intended recipient upon joining the group (see {{ssec-join-req-sending}}).

 It is RECOMMENDED that the Group Manager gets confirmation of successful distribution from the group members, and admits a maximum number of individual retransmissions to non-confirming group members.